Whirlpool loved Trump's tariffs. Now it's struggling

 Related: US-China trade brawl threatens America's booming oil exports

-The company on Monday slashed its profit outlook for 2018 in part due to a "very challenging cost environment."
-Whirlpool's (WHR) stock tanked 12% on Tuesday after it missed Wall Street's expectations.
+The company on Monday slashed its profit outlook for 2018 in part because of a "very challenging cost environment."
+Whirlpool's (WHR) stock tanked 14% on Tuesday after it missed Wall Street's expectations.

 "The global steel costs have risen substantially, and in particular, in the US, they have reached unexplainable levels," Bitzer told analysts.
-"Uncertainty" around additional tariffs and global trade had disrupted Whirlpool's supply chain, he said.
+"Uncertainty" around additional tariffs and global trade has disrupted Whirlpool's supply chain and heightened pricing pressure.

 Whirlpool and rivals, such as LG and Samsung, have increased prices on washing machines since the tariffs went into effect.
 That led some people to pass up a new purchase.
 Washing machine prices in June were up close to 20% from a year prior, according to the Labor Department.

+Related: LG is raising washing machine prices due to new Trump tariff

-Whirlpool's sales in the United States fell 2.2% last quarter from "very slow market demand."
-In Europe, the Middle East and Africa, the company's second biggest market, sales tumbled 12%.
+Whirlpool's sales in the United States fell 2.2% last quarter due to "very slow market demand," Bitzer said.
+In Europe, the Middle East and Africa, the company's second largest market, sales tumbled 12%.

-Whirlpool hinted that it planned to continue raising prices to offset raw material inflation, which means that consumers holding out for a cheaper washing machine might have to wait a while.
+The company hinted that it planned to continue raising prices to offset raw material inflation, which means that consumers holding out for a cheaper dryer might have to wait a while.

+Despite more expensive units, Whirlpool expects sales to recover in the United States in part from a growing economy.
+"We are encouraged by the strength of the US economy, including low unemployment and healthy housing demand," said CFO James Peters.